-This prompted Lord British to tour around the cities, trying to convince people of how the virtues, and the law, are what kept society working as a whole… it was too late, Lord Blackthorn had already done his work.
+This prompted Lord British to tour the townes, trying to convince people of how the virtues, and the law, are what kept society working as a whole… it was too late, Lord Blackthorn had already done his work.
 While British gave inspired public speeches in town squares and theaters, the agents of Blackthorn infiltrated the taverns, the docks, the places where the common people lived their lives.
 And they did this to spread a simple message: Lord British had imposed the tyranny of his virtues for far too long, banishing and murdering anyone who proposed a different way of living, and he had to be stopped.

 The Clash of Virtue and Chaos

 It took only months for a civil war to build up, and the realm was now divided.
-With Lord British still having a loyal following including most of the legendary Dragons and many other people willing to die for the virtues, and Lord Blackthorn who was backed by countless pirates and anarchists.
+With Lord British still having a loyal following including most of the legendary Dragons and many other people willing to die for the virtues and Lord Blackthorn who was backed by countless pirates and anarchists.

-Being severely outnumbered, since Blackthorn had enlisted many common folk on his ranks, it was crucial that every man in the royal army was much more skilled than their counterparts.
+Being severely outnumbered, since Blackthorn had enlisted many common folks in his ranks, it was crucial that every man in the royal army was much more skilled than their counterparts.
 Sir Edward Vitralis, an experienced fencer, set on the task of polishing the martial skills of all the army units.
 He was joined by Vanzilar, a warrior from another world, who imparted discipline on the troops making them wake up early in the morning and training them in a foreign combat technique known as the Asaren.

-Shamus Runeville, the finest siege engineer from Minoc, trained the troops for the inevitable: long running sieges which could be made shorter by breaching the castle walls on the keeps.
+Shamus Runeville, the finest siege engineer from Minoc, trained the troops for the inevitable: long-running sieges which could be made shorter by breaching the castle walls on the keeps.
 Blackthorn’s castle, located on Terfin, was a massive stronghold and a lot of skill would be needed to overcome it.

 The realm was at war.
-There were battles near Jhelom, Trinsic, Britain and south of Minoc, as well as sea battles near the shores of Moonglow and Paws as well as many, many other smaller skirmishes.
+There were battles near Jhelom, Trinsic, Britain, and south of Minoc, as well as sea battles near the shores of Moonglow and Paws as well as many, many other smaller skirmishes.

 The Battle of Buccaneer’s Den

-After several more months of war its resolution came down to a final battle.
+After several more months of war, its resolution came down to a final battle.
 The royal fleet sailed north from its headquarters on Serpent’s Hold, set to destroy the stronghold of Chaos that had been build on the northern tip of the Buccaneer’s Den Isle.

-It was not easy to breach the defensive lines of pirate ships that Blackthorn had set all around the isle, but the ancients mages of the council of virtues managed to burn many ships with flame winds, and the experienced archers from the deep forest of Yew rained arrows over the pirate seamen.
+It was not easy to breach the defensive lines of pirate ships that Blackthorn had set surrounding the isle, but the ancients mages of the council of virtues managed to burn many ships with flame winds, and the experienced archers from the deep forest of Yew rained arrows over the pirate seamen.

-The royal fleet managed to make landfall east of the Stronghold of Chaos, the flag of the pirates hoisted atop of it striking fear on anyone daring come close, then they proceeded to assault the garrison meeting with the horde of pirates, rogues and madmen.
+The royal fleet managed to make landfall east of the Stronghold of Chaos, the flag of the pirates hoisted atop of it striking fear on anyone daring come close, then they proceeded to assault the garrison meeting with the horde of pirates, rogues, and madmen.
 The battle went for hours with losses from both sides, but then the unthinkable happened: Lord British was hit by a purple ray of magic and disappeared leaving no trace.

-Jouston Dragon assumed the command of the troops, and battle continued raging until a great storm hit the battlefield quenching the flame wind spells that the royal army was relying on to keep pushing forward to the fortress.
-Still they continued fighting hard in the muddy field, and the battle went on until Jouston was badly wounded and had to be taken off the field.
+Jouston Dragon assumed the command of the troops, and the battle continued raging until a great storm hit the battlefield quenching the flame wind spells that the royal army was relying on to keep pushing forward to the fortress.
+Still, they continued fighting hard in the muddy field, and the battle went on until Jouston was badly wounded and had to be taken off the field.
 Weary from the storm and overwhelmed by their enemies, the remaining royal troops surrendered, only to be imprisoned in dungeons all around the land.